khangh/CMPS-12B-12M/lab5/README.md

 **Note:** I worked on this lab with a partner and she submitted all of our files on her end.
-I have uploaded all the files needed for this assignment here except for the Makefile (used to run Dictionary.c) and the README we created with details regarding our submission.
+I have uploaded all the files needed for this assignment here except for the Makefile (used to run DictionaryClient.c) and the README we created with details regarding our submission.